umbraco/UmbracoDocs/14/umbraco-commerce/tutorials/overview.md

 ## Getting Started with Umbraco Commerce

-* [A Beginner's Guide to Umbraco Commerce](getting-started-with-commerce.md) - This tutorial will take you through the process of setting up Umbraco Commerce.
+* [Getting started with Umbraco Commerce: The Backoffice](getting-started-with-commerce.md) - This tutorial will take you through the process of setting up Umbraco Commerce.